Demystifying Backpressure in Reactive Systems

 - System Instability: Overwhelmed components can become unresponsive or fail, potentially cascading failures throughout the application.

 Backpressure aims to prevent these scenarios by ensuring that a reactive stream operates in a bounded and controlled manner.
+In financial systems processing market data, implementing proper algorithmic market analysis requires robust backpressure handling to ensure stability under varying trading volumes.

 Common Backpressure Strategies